jamtholee/flags/README.md

 **2019-10-16** - After the server went down; Joe took over hosting and day-to-day maintenance of the project
 **2018-09-18** - Entire project rewritten (Updated from the joy that is PHP)
 **2016-02-04** - Project kicked off

+## Disclaimer & Credits
+These predictions/charts should not be substituted for the OURCs flag, and sensible risk assessments based on current conditions.
+We take no liability for the accuracy or reliability of the information or data presented here.

+Many thanks to the EA for their data API: *this uses Environment Agency flood and river level data from the real-time data API (Beta)*